Breaking the Magician's Code: Magic's Biggest Secrets Finally Revealed: Legal responses and community backlash

-Magician Robert Rice sued for copyright infringement, saying he had developed performances of a similar character called "the Mystery Magician" that performed while masked and revealed the methods of famous magic illusions and that Valentino's performances had been based on his work.
-His lawsuit was unsuccessful, with a judge ruling that the performances were not especially similar and the basic concepts of the performances were not protectable by copyright.
+Magician Robert Rice also filed an unsuccessful lawsuit alleging copyright infringement.
+Rice claimed he had previously developed a similar masked persona called "the Mystery Magician" to reveal the methods of famous illusions, and argued Valentino's performance was based on his work.
+The presiding judge dismissed the suit, ruling that the performances were not substantially similar and that the basic concept of a masked magic exposure act was not protectable by copyright.

-Other magicians criticized Valentino's explanations as being sloppy or inaccurate, arguing that he gives a mistaken impression that the methods he's exposing are regularly used by professional magicians.
-Magician Mark Wilson, who hosted the 1960s Saturday morning children's TV series The Magic Land of Allakazam, says some of Valentino's revealed methods were dangerous and are not generally used by fellow magicians.
+Other performers criticized Valentino's explanations as being sloppy or inaccurate, arguing that he gave a mistaken impression that his exposed methods were regularly used by contemporary professionals.
+Magician Mark Wilson, host of the 1960s children's television series The Magic Land of Allakazam, publicly stated that several of Valentino's revealed methods were dangerous and not generally utilized by fellow magicians.